trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 ## Tickets

-Tickets came with Tezos **Edo** upgrade, they are great and often misunderstood.
+Tickets came with a Tezos **Edo** upgrade, they are great and often misunderstood.

 Ticket structure: